Rosemary Opala: Literary career

-Opala wrote for much of her life with a prolific body of work focused on short stories, anecdotal essays and journalism.
-Opala learnt the craft of writing at a young age from her mother Ethel Fielding who occasionally had short stories and poetry published in The Bulletin and Flame.
+Opala having learnt the craft of writing at a young age from her mother Ethel Fielding, was a prolific writer, writing for the most part of her life.
+Her work focused on short stories, anecdotal essays and journalism; she occasionally had short stories and poetry published in The Bulletin and Flame.
 Opala states "I've written and drawn since early childhood in the days when owning one's own book was a rare treat."
 Much of Opala's literary themes reflect her personal interests, experiences and social outlook.
 She has had pieces published in various national and local publications.
 Opala continued to write until her death in 2008.

 Women's magazines

 Throughout the 1950s and until the mid-1960s, Opala had a career as a freelance writer, publishing short stories and anecdotal essays.
 Her work was published in prominent Australian women's magazines including The New Idea, Woman, Woman's Day and The Australian Woman's Mirror.
-Opala's content engaged in topical themes of the time for women and Australian society.
-Such themes included; family life (particularly the role of the mother and wife), childhood, inter-racial relationships, the assimilation of Australian migrants, public perception of nurses and the outdoors and the Australian environment.
+Writing on topics as diverse as family life (particularly the role of the mother and wife), childhood, inter-racial relationships, the assimilation of Australian migrants, public perception of nurses and the outdoors and the Australian environment, Opala's content engaged in topical themes of the time for women and Australian society.

 Opala published some pieces under pen names including Kay Brohm and Dymee Spokwi.
 Her career in fiction writing ended in the mid-1960s as she went back into full-time nursing.

 Environmental writing

-In the 1990s Opala began to publish her writing again, predominantly focused on her passion for natural history and conservation.
+In the 1990s Opala began to publish her writing again, predominantly focused on her passion for natural history and wildlife conservation.
 She wrote journalistic columns for various community and national based publications often promoting local flora and fauna.
 Stylistically, Opala would often mix personal anecdotes and opinion with factual information to illustrate the beauty of her subject.
 Many of her columns featured her own illustrations.
 Publications featuring her environmental articles include: